 Bobby Gerhardt's nightly visits meant a little more to me when I realized William Bonney also spent time on a ranch just down the road from Puerto de Luna in Los Ojitos.
 The ranch was owned by Dr. John Gerhardt, a German immigrant born May 23, 1830.
-There were twenty children in his family.
-He and two of his brothers landed in New York before he moved to New Mexico.
+He and two of his brothers were from a family of twenty children.
+I am guessing they were looking for a better life when they landed in New York before he moved to New Mexico.
 He lived in Fort Sumner for a year working as baker-pastry maker, the profession for which he had been trained in Germany.
 He then bought a ranch in Guadalupe County and spent the remainder of his life as a rancher and physician.
 John was the only practicing doctor in the vicinity.
-I remembered stories of my Grandma Rosita's older brother Hilario being married to Dr. John Gerhardt's daughter Katie, however they didn't marry until February 1900.
+I remembered stories of my Grandma Rosita Valdez Padilla's older brother Hilario being married to Dr. John Gerhardt's daughter Katie, They were married in February 1900.
 Hilario was the Gerhardt Ranch foreman for many years prior to marrying his daughter.
 Later Hilario and his wife Katie had a ranch in Los Ojitos and Grandma Rosita Valdez Padilla and my Grandpa Ascencion Padilla had an adjoining ranch.
-I'd heard the old folks speak of all of these characters my whole life but didn't pay much attention to the half English and half Spanish conversations and private jokes that they had shared for years.
-When I started doing the research I adopted a cat named Katie and then another named Rosita, it wasn't planned, they came with the names of my grandma and her sister-in-law.
-Often, as I drank tea engrossed in my late night research, I imagined the sister-in-laws, Kate and Rosita, cooking posole together as they tended to fire in the wood burning stove and the children playing on the dusty wooden floor of their adobe house while their husbands, Hilario and Ascencion worked the ranch.
+I'd heard the old folks speak of all of these characters my whole life but didn't pay much attention to the Spanglish (half English and half Spanish) conversations and private jokes that they had shared for years.
+Oddly, when I started doing the research I adopted a cat named Katie and then another named Rosita.
+It wasn't planned.
+It felt like it was a little private cosmic joke on me from the Universe that they came with the names of my grandma Rosita and her sister-in-law, Katie.
+Often, as I drank tea engrossed in my late night research, I imagined the sister-in-laws, Kate and Rosita, cooking posole together as they tended to fire in the wood burning stove and the children playing on the dusty wooden floors of their adobe houses while their husbands, Hilario and Ascencion worked the ranch.

 |Los Ojitos Ruins more than a century after the flood|

 It took me years to piece together immensely important information in a collection of the 1880 census documents and one page of the 1890 census.
-All of these census documents were filled out by my 3rd great-uncle, Lorenzo Labadie and since he was related to many of the people in the area, all the information was extremely accurate.
+All of these census documents were filled out by my 3rd great-uncle, Lorenzo Labadie.
+Fortunately, since he was related to most of the people in the area, all the information was extremely accurate.
 These documents gave me not only the timeline for the family history but a birds eye view of the the closeness of the small community that my mother and my father's family lived in.

-Needless to say, in the wee hours of the night while doing research, I felt like I came to know Lorenzo and grew to respect him as a person.
+Needless to say, in the wee hours of the night while doing research, I felt like I came to know Lorenzo and grew to love and respect him as a person.
 He was a key player in helping me piece together my family history.
 Our family history.
-Because of him, I have been driven to do the same for those that go after me.
+Because of Lorenzo's accurate accounts of my family a century ago, I have been driven to do the same for my children, grandchildren and all my other relatives that will live long after I am gone.

 Lorenzo was described as a handsome, honorable man who wore many hats.
 He was the grandson of my 4th great-grandfather, Dr. Dominique Labadie, an immigrant from Gascony, France.
 Lorenzo married Rayitos Giddings, a beautiful blue-eyed 14-year-old called "one of the fairest daughters of the territory," in February 1852.
 Rayitos was just as colorful in her own right.
 She was raised and educated by her great aunt, Maria Gertrudis Barcelo, AKA Madame La Tules, an intriguing, free-spirited woman who dominated Society in Santa Fe.
 She was known as one of the best professional gamblers in New Mexico.
 Rayitos later became a well known doctor.
 On the day of their wedding, as a wedding gift, Lorenzo received a commission from Governor James S. Calhoun as colonel of the territorial commission.
 In 1851 he was the Sheriff in Valencia County where he served 3 terms.
 Like his friend Kit Carson, he was a sympathetic and a loyal friend to many of the Native Americans.
 In 1855 he was appointed as a U.S. Indian Agent and served for 15 years.
 He gained respect and confidence seldom obtained by the Native Americans as an Agent.
 Under his watchful eye, the Native Americans worked side-by-side with soldiers, damming the Pecos River to irrigate crops, planting trees, and building a slaughter house.
 They had 94 gardens spread over a 100 acre area and grew melons, pumpkins, chile and green beans.
 He was removed as an agent because he protested against the Native Americans being furnished unwholesome food by the government.